 Dubai to Abu Dhabi By Bus

-One simple and very inexpensive way is to take a bus trip from Dubai to Abu Dhabi.
-There are two bus lines that get you to Abu Dhabi, look for E100 and E101.
-I have provided a map below to locate the bus terminal closest to wherever you may be staying.
-The bus terminals Al Ghubaiba and Ibn Battuta both drop you off at the Abu Dhabi Central Bus Station.
+A simple and inexpensive way is to take a bus trip from Dubai to Abu Dhabi.
+There are two bus lines that get you to Abu Dhabi, lines E100 and E101.
+Below you can locate the bus terminal closest to where you’re staying.
+Both bus terminals Al Ghubaiba and Ibn Battuta both arrive at the Abu Dhabi Central Bus Station.

-The time to travel from Dubai to Abu Dhabi should take around 90-minutes if traffic permits; however, it can take up to 2-hours depending on time of day and day of the week.
-So be prepared and factor in this time for your journey to Abu Dhabi.
-I do believe the best way to travel from Dubai to Abu Dhabi is by bus.
-It may take a little bit longer than the other forms of transportation, but it is easy, inexpensive, and pretty darn comfortable.
+Traveling from Dubai to Abu Dhabi by bus should take around 90 minutes if traffic permits.
+However, it can take up to 2 hours depending on the time of day and day of the week.
+Despite, it can take a little longer than other forms of transportation, I do believe the best way to travel from Dubai to Abu Dhabi.

 Dubai to Abu Dhabi By Taxi

-If you prefer a little more privacy, then I suggest you catch a taxi from Dubai to Abu Dhabi.
-Taking a taxi is quicker, more exclusive, but it does come with a cost.
-Your one-way taxi fare can cost close to 70-USD.
+If you prefer a little more privacy and don’t have a budget, then I suggest you grab a taxi from Dubai to Abu Dhabi.
+Arriving by taxi is quicker, but it does come with a cost.
+One-way taxi fare can cost up to 70 USD.
 You may be able to bargain with some taxi drivers to negotiate a lower cost.
-But, don’t forget you do have to return and taxi back to Dubai from Abu Dhabi, which is another 70-bucks to fork over.
-Honestly, I would rather save that money for souvenirs, restaurants, and shopping.

 Dubai to Abu Dhabi By Car Rental

-There are requirements in the UAE to rent a car like any other country.
-Make sure to have a valid passport, valid driver’s license, international driver’s permit, and at least be a minimum of 21-years of age.
+*Car Rental Requirements– There are requirements in the UAE to rent a car like in any other country.
+Make sure to have a valid passport, valid driver’s license, international driver’s permit, and at least be a minimum of 21 years of age.

 Places To Visit In Abu Dhabi